 Commencing on June 15, 2021, the date that the Company's securities were first listed on the New York Stock Exchange, the Company agreed to pay the Sponsor a total of \$10,000 per month for office space, secretarial and administrative services provided to the Company.
 Upon completion of the initial Business Combination or the Company's liquidation, the Company will cease paying these monthly fees.
-For the three months ended March 31, 2022 and for the period from February 2, 2021 (inception) through March 31, 2021, there were \$30,000 and \$0 in fees incurred and paid under this agreement, respectively.
-There was no outstanding balance as of March 31, 2022 and December 31, 2021.
+For the three months ended March 31, 2023 and 2022, there was \$30,000 in fees incurred and paid under this agreement.

 In addition, the Sponsor, officers and directors, or any of their respective affiliates will be reimbursed for any out-of-pocket expenses incurred in connection with activities on the Company's behalf such as identifying potential target businesses and performing due diligence on suitable Business Combinations.
 The audit committee will review on a quarterly basis all payments that were made by the Company to the Sponsor, officers or directors, or the Company's or their affiliates.
 Any such payments prior to an initial Business Combination will be made from funds held outside the Trust Account.
-No such amounts were reimbursed or accrued for as of March 31, 2022 and December 31, 2021
+No such amounts were reimbursed or accrued for as of March 31, 2023 and December 31, 2022.